What is a Pharmacy Technician?

 The General Pharmaceutical Council (GPhC) is the regulator for pharmacists and pharmacy technicians in Great Britain.

-Regulation protects, promotes and maintains the health, safety and wellbeing of the public by upholding standards and public trust in pharmacy.
+Regulation protects, promotes and maintains the health, safety and wellbeing of the public by upholding standards and public trust in the pharmacy profession.